dlatk/TwitterMySQL/README.md

                         screen names.
 Must specify path to file which contains list.
-  --user_list USERLIST  File containing list of user ids / screen names --message_list MESSAGELIST
-                        File containing list of message ids --check_spam          Check each message for spam --no_retweets         Do NOT save retweets when using statuses/user_timeline (--pull_timelines and --follow_users) --trim_user           Do NOT return User object in tweet when using statuses/user_timeline (--pull_timelines and
+  --user_list USERLIST  File containing list of user ids / screen names --check_spam          Check each message for spam
-                        --follow_users)
-  --column_short_list [FIELD(S) [FIELD(S) ...]]
-                        List of MySQL columns to save, instead of full list given in TwitterMySQL
 ```

 ## Tweet data